hamzaaitbamoh/hamzaaitbamoh.github.io/_posts/2025-04-07-Docker-Security.md

 background: "/img/posts/docker-security.jpg"
 ---

-# Container Hardening – Part 1: How to secure docker containers?
+# Container Hardening : How to secure docker containers?

 Docker is often imagined as a magic box, something isolated, safe, and self-contained.
 But in reality, Docker is just a thin abstraction over Linux features.
 If you want to secure your containers, you need to first understand how they actually work.